Price is a major factor to consider when you’re in the market for a refractor telescope.

-Our Verdict: Refractors are one of the most revered optical designs in the telescope industry, but they’re a lot more expensive than other designs.
+My Verdict: Refractors are one of the most revered optical designs in the telescope industry, but they’re a lot more expensive than other designs.
 The same can be said about EQ mounts.
 Well, in my opinion the AstroMaster 90EQ combines a refractor telescope with a manual EQ mount in an inexpensive package ready for lunar and planetary observation for amateur and aspiring astronomers.

 Who is the Celestron AstroMaster 90EQ Best Suited to?

 The AstroMaster 90EQ is an entry-level telescope designed for beginners.
 It checks a few things off the list for a beginner looking for specific features.
 These include refractor design, EQ mount, and included accessories.

-Even though this excellent telescope under $300 is mainly marketed towards adults, it would easily suffice as a family telescope for viewing the moon, planets, and even land-based objects.
+Even though this excellent telescope under $300 is mainly marketed towards adults, I think it would easily suffice as a family telescope for viewing the moon, planets, and even land-based objects.
 An erect image diagonal is included to provide terrestrial viewing.

 Intermediate and expert users will find flaws with the AstroMaster but none that can’t be resolved or worked around.
 As an entry-level, lightweight, and affordable refractor, beginner users will find value and will acquire new skills with this telescope.